 Champus, like shampoos?
 It’s pronounced like that, but no, it isn’t for washing your hair.
-Champus are a unique fruit drink served in southern Colombia (along with Ecuador and Peru) that consists of a corn flour base mixed with fresh fruit chunks, cinnamon, and other spices.
+Champu is a unique fruit drink served in southern Colombia (along with Ecuador and Peru) that consists of a corn flour base mixed with fresh fruit chunks, cinnamon, and other spices.

-The name sounds uninviting, but the drink is really good!
+The name sounds uninviting, but the drink is really good and quite refreshing!